 Rhinoplasty can be performed on men and women of almost any age.
 However, it’s usually recommended that young people wait until facial growth is complete – about age 13 or 14 for girls and 14 or 15 for boys.
-If you are a teenager, having the procedure should be your own idea.
+If you are a teenager, having the procedure should be your own idea and discussed with your parents/guardians.

 You may be a good candidate for rhinoplasty if you have any of the following conditions: